luisgerhorst/openwith/README.md

 ## Future Work

 - Is it a problem that we may prevent the opening of arbitrary (possibly scripted) pdf files in Emacs?
 - [Fuco1/dired-hacks/dired-open.el](https://github.com/Fuco1/dired-hacks/blob/master/dired-open.el) has a nice system determining how to open files.
-It's tighlty integrated into the hooks he uses but if maybe we can reuse it with some work.
+It's tighlty integrated into the hooks he uses but if maybe we can reuse it with some work and replace `openwith-associations`.
 - How does it behave over SSH?
+- Call `dired-find-file` using a hook.
+- Only attempt to call the chosen command when it is atually available.
+This way we effectively auto-disable ourself when opening likely won't work.
+- Replace `openwith-desktop-environment-open` with `openwith-default-open`